The Arab Public and the Gaza War

 September 9, 2025

 American public opinion is sharply divided over Israel’s military actions in the Gaza Strip.
 But what about public opinion in the Arab world?
-Join the Crown Center as we kick off the new academic year with a unique conversation featuring leading experts on Arab public opinion—Amaney Jamal and Michael Robbins of the Arab Barometer, and Khalil Shikaki of the Palestinian Center for Policy and Survey Research in Ramallah.
-Moderated by Michal Ben Josef Hirsch, they will explore how people in various Arab countries are reacting to the war and what these views might reveal about the region’s future.
+The Crown Center kicked off the new academic year with a unique conversation featuring leading experts on Arab public opinion—Amaney Jamal and Michael Robbins of the Arab Barometer, and Khalil Shikaki of the Palestinian Center for Policy and Survey Research in Ramallah.
+Moderated by Michal Ben Josef Hirsch, they explored how people in various Arab countries are reacting to the war and what these views might reveal about the region’s future.

 Participants